bislara/code-n-stitch/Python/english-dictionary/README.md

 This is a simple CLI interface that defines English words from a csv file or from an API

 ## Preface
 This was created on Ubuntu 18.04 LTS.
-Commands may differ base on the operating system you are running.
+Commands and methods may differ based on the operating system you are running.

 ## Instructions
 1. Navigate to the `english-dictionary` directory.